purecloudlabs/genesys-react-components/README.md

 The cause of the issue is the first reason.
 The react-dom dependency is sourced from different locations for the component package and the React app that's using it.
 The package loads `<thisrepo>/node_modules/react_dom/` but the React app loads `<thisrepo>/app/node_modules/react-dom/` causing them to be different packages even though the loaded versions are identical.

 The solution is to delete `<thisrepo>/node_modules/` when using `npm link` in a any local React app.
-It doesn't seem to matter the order of operations as long as the folder is gone before `yarn start` is run to build the React app.
+It doesn't seem to matter the order of operations as long as the folder is gone before `npm run start` is run to build the React app.